-Registration for a directed course requires approval by the student's department and the department offering the course, and shall not be finalized without the completion of a signed contract.
-An Individual Study form is provided by the Admissions and Records Office.
-It is the student's responsibility to get departmental approval for independent work, and to provide a copy of the approval to the Admissions and Records Office before attempting to register for the class.
+Registration for a directed course requires approval by the student's department and the department offering the course upon the recommendation of the program director and shall not be finalized without the completion of a signed learning contract (in triplicate).
+The learning contract shall require a minimum of three (3) teacher-student conference.
+A Directed Study Contract form is available from the Admissions and Records Office.
+It is the student's responsibility to get departmental (GS) or program committee (Seminary) approval for directed course, and to provide a copy of the approval to the Admissions and Records Office before attempting to register for the class.

-One semester hour of directed course credit requires 45 or 60 hours of individual work by the student: 45 hours for those in professional programs, and 60 hours for those in academic programs.
+One semester hour of directed course credit requires 45 or 60 hours of individual work by the student: 45 hours for those in professional (i.e., MMin or MDiv) programs, and 60 hours for those in academic programs.
 Directed courses may be graded either as S/U or by using the letter grade system.
-If the letter grade option is used, the evaluation of two professors is required, and four copies of a contract must be signed by the student and the professor(s).
-The contract form provides detailed information on the procedure to be followed (contact the Admissions and Records Office for forms).
-Directed courses not completed by the date stated in the contract will receive a grade of \mathbf{U} or \mathbf{F} .
+Directed courses not completed by the date stated in the contract will receive a grade of U or F.